 INFLUENZA

-20,000 deaths are caused by influenza each year.
-Of that number, between 80 to 90 percent are elderly adults.
+20,000 deaths are caused by influenza (the flu) each year.
+Of that number, 80 to 90 percent are elderly adults.
 Not only can influenza lead to complications from secondary infections like pneumonia, but it can also trigger respiratory complications.
 Influenza also affects those with pre-existing diseases like diabetes, kidney disease, or heart diseases much more intensely.
-Counterintuitively, influenza thrives in cold weather, where its life is prolonged.
+Counterintuitively, the flu is more common in cold weather.

-Since it can live for up to 24 hours on non-porous surfaces like tables, door handles, gym equipment, and other high-touch surfaces, once it enters your facility, influenza spreads rapidly.
-Most common infections in the elderly spread through contact but influenza is most commonly spread through the air.
+Since the Influenza virus can live up to 24 hours on non-porous surfaces like tables, door handles, gym equipment, and other high-touch surfaces, once it enters your facility it can spread rapidly.
+Most common infections in the elderly spread through contact but influenza is most commonly spread through the air via people sneezing, coughing and talking.

 SKIN INFECTIONS